 As in all criminal cases, the first step in defending a terroristic threat case is obtaining the evidence.
 Once your attorney obtains the evidence, he can look for legal or factual problems that could cause the case to be dismissed.
 Wherever possible, a smart criminal defense attorney will obtain a favorable statement from any witness or even the victim of the alleged threat.
 The goal is always a dismissal of the terroristic threat case.

 Attorney Jose Ceja is a former prosecutor who spend almost a decade working at one of the premier criminal defense firms in the State of Texas.
 He has handled countless terroristic threat cases and regularly obtains favorable results.
 If you are charged with terroristic threat anywhere in the Greater Houston area, attorney Jose Ceja is an excellent choice.
-Call today for a free consultation.
+Contact us today for a free consultation.
 Should you have any more concerns, please read our Terroristic Threat FAQs.